nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+Succeed:
+* You’ll see a reply "<Employee name> successfully deleted."

+Fail;
+* If the person to be deleted does not exist, a warning will be displayed.
+“The person you’re trying to delete does not exist.”

 ### Clearing all entries : `clear`